Use indexing to reduce the number of record pairs that are potential matches.

 order.
 For any given row, the first column is less than the second column,

-i.e. record_pairs[i, 1] < record_pairs[i, 2]
+i.e. record_pairs[i, 1] < record_pairs[i, 2] for each row i.

-there are records which are not
+If according to pairs_to_keep there are records which are not

 potential matches to any other records, the remaining records are

-relabeled (see labels
+relabeled (see labels).

-matrix, where each row contains
+comparisonsA logical matrix, where each row contains

 the comparisons between the record pair in the corresponding row of

-.
+record_pairs.
 Comparisons are in the same order as the columns of

-indicators, where L + 1
+TRUE/FALSE indicators, where L + 1 is the number of

-disagreement levels for the field based on breaks
+disagreement levels for the field based on breaks.

-The number of files, assumed to be of class
+KThe number of files, assumed to be of class

-vector of length K
+file_sizesA numeric vector of length K,

 indicating the size of each file.
 If according to pairs_to_keep